lorenzofox3/lorenzofox/posts/lets-build-a-framework.md

 connections you can make between these functions.
 You have to narrow down the set of possibilities you can create by setting up a **framework**.

-In the end, beyond the personal preferences and biases (which ar also the expression of a human organisation), this
+In the end, beyond the personal preferences and biases (which are also the expression of a human organisation), this
 code:

 ```js